jerue/ND_TechDayz/README.md

-# ServiceNow Workspace TechDayz Lab
+# NDIT TechDayz - Triaging VPN Outages in Service Operations Workspace

-## Service Operations Workspace: an agent-focused introduction
+## Service Operations Workspace: guided VPN incident response

-**Audience:** ServiceNow agents and platform-adjacent team members who are familiar with working records but are not expected to configure or develop a workspace.
+**Audience:** ServiceNow agents and platform-adjacent team members who are familiar with working records but are not expected to configure or develop a workspace or Playbook.

 **Core lab time:** 35 minutes